theroyallab/tabbyAPI/README.md

 # TabbyAPI

+> [!IMPORTANT]
+>
+>  In addition to the README, please read the [Wiki](https://github.com/theroyallab/tabbyAPI/wiki/1.-Getting-Started) page for information about getting started!

 > [!NOTE]
 >
 >  Need help?
 Join the [Discord Server](https://discord.gg/sYQxnuD7Fj) and get the `Tabby` role.
 Please be nice when asking questions.